Ferraah/XIOS3_Coupling_mirror/3_integration/README.md

 # Monodirectional coupling of a single field with restart file and integration

-This example showcases an coupling scheme that includes a time integration over the coupling period.
+This example showcases an coupling scheme that includes a time integration on sampled elements over the coupling period.
-The parameters are the following: 5 days and 4 exchanges every day, with restarting and save file.
+The simulation is done over 5 days with exchanges every day (4ts) of a field that is the result of an operation applied to the sampled element over a day.
+Sampled elements refer to the elements that we choose between the one sent by the model for doing an operation with a certain frequency defined in `field2D_send` tag.

 |  | Ocean | Atmosphere|
 |----------|----------|----------|